Tokaimura nuclear accidents: 1999 accident

-The second, more serious Tōkai nuclear accident (東海村JCO臨界事故) occurred about four miles away from the PNC facility on 30 September 1999, at a fuel enrichment plant operated by JCO, a subsidiary of Sumitomo Metal Mining Company.
-It was the worst civilian nuclear radiation accident in Japan prior to Fukushima (2011).
-The incident exposed the surrounding population to hazardous radiation after the uranium mixture reached criticality.
-Two of the three technicians mixing fuel were killed.
-The incident was caused by lack of regulatory supervision, inadequate safety culture and improper technician training and education.
+On 30 September 1999, another, more serious event known as the Tōkai nuclear accident (東海村JCO臨界事故) occurred about four miles away from the PNC facility, at a fuel enrichment plant operated by JCO, a subsidiary of Sumitomo Metal Mining Company.
+It was the worst civilian nuclear radiation accident in Japan prior to the Fukushima Daiichi nuclear disaster in 2011.
+The incident exposed the surrounding population to hazardous radiation after a uranium mixture reached criticality, triggering uncontrolled nuclear chain reactions over the next several hours.
+The three technicians mixing fuel were exposed to a large amount of radiation, and two of those three died from complications of radiation poisoning in the months following.
+Official investigations concluded that the released radiation incurred no harm to the surrounding public or environment, but the event nevertheless impacted the local economy and affected public perceptions.

+Background

+Regulatory deficiencies

-The first issue contributing to the accident was the lack of regulatory oversight.
-There was no criticality accident alarm (because the licensing board incorrectly concluded that a criticality accident could not happen) and the site was not included in the National Plan for the Prevention of Nuclear Disasters.
-This led to delays in informing the nearby public of the accident.
-In addition, the regulator did not conduct routine inspections to determine that the production process was not being carried out correctly.
+There was no criticality accident alarm because the licensing board incorrectly concluded that a criticality accident could not happen at the site.
+The site was also not included in the National Plan for the Prevention of Nuclear Disasters; the lack of a disaster plan led to delays in informing the nearby public of the accident.

+The regulator also did not conduct routine inspections to determine whether production processes were being carried out correctly…